wp-plugins/contextly-related-links/readme.txt

 == Screenshots ==

 1. Here's how the Contextly related stories plug-in looks on a Wired.com story, showing the "Related Links" tab.
-2. Here's the plug-in showing other interesting stories that aren't related.
+2. Here's the plug-in showing other interesting stories that aren't necessarily related.
 Think of it as the serendipity tab.
+3. Here's a sidebar created in seconds using the plugin.

 == Changelog ==

+=1.0.76

+- Completely new API
+- Ability to add Sidebars into the body of posts
+- Support for showing links and sidebars on posts, pages or both
+- Option to turn off Contextly content on per page/post basis

 =1.0.67